stephanbracke/intermagnet-technical-manual/appendices/includes/adf/imagdirstructure.rst

 the binary IAF file (before 2005 these files were provided by the observatories).
-The consequence is that DKA ASCII files provided by IMOs are ignored during final compilation of CD-ROM/DVD/USB.
-These ASCII K-Index files are published on, even though the data are in the binary records, because they are much faster to access than paging through the binary records on the CD-ROM/DVD/USB.
+The consequence is that DKA ASCII files provided by IMOs are ignored during final compilation of INTERMAGNET Physical Media.
+These ASCII K-Index files are published on, even though the data are in the binary records, because they are much faster to access than paging through the binary records on the INTERMAGNET Physical Media.

 List of Changes to the Structure since the first (1991) CD-ROM
 ``````````````````````````````````````````````````````````````